mgrbyte/emacs.d/README.md

-# Another Opinionated Emacs Development Environment
+# mgrbyte's Emacs Development Environment

-A collection of [emacs-lisp] code tailored for [Python], [Clojure] and [lisp] web development.
+A collection of [emacs-lisp] code tailored for [Python], [Clojure] and [lisp] development.

+This is my personal development environment, now managed via [nix].

 One of the primary motivations for this package is to provide a consistent, useful development environment.

-It is also opinionated, providing mode hooks for a host of extensions.

-Each of these can of course be overridden/configured as you prefer.

 [use-package] is used to configure the default set of packages that will be installed.

-See the [use-package] statements in ``.emacs.d/init.el``.

 This [Emacs] setup assumes Emacs 24 or higher.

-[Cask]  is used for package management and installation (via [pallet-mode]).

-Please see the documentation in [docs] for installation, custom configuration and more.

 Read the [hacking guide] for a guide on developing [emacs.d].